sebv/node-wd-sync/README.markdown

 Also note that the browser parameter is a function returning the browser so that the browser object initialization can be delayed.

+A 'pre' method may also be specified.
+It is called before the Wd block starts, in the original context.
+(In Mocha for example, it can be used to configure timeouts.)

 ```coffeescript
 # Assumes that the selenium server is running